KonstantinAlxVlasenko/algorithms/readme.txt

 If there isn't one, returns 0 instead.
 O(n)

-Function find_longest_substring accepts a string and returns the length of the longest substring with all distinct characters..
+Function find_longest_substring accepts a string and returns the length of the longest substring with all distinct characters.
 O(n)

 4. File recursion.py.
 Recursion pattern.